hannesdatta/course-odcm/content/docs/workflow/researchfit.md

 #### Effective sample size

+*Sampling from web sites and APIs can be tricky: limits to server load ("retrieval limits") or snowballing effects (e.g., seed of 100 users, sample 100 of their peers (100 x 100), and obtain all of their peers' consumption patterns for 50 weeks already yields 100 + 100 x 100 + 100 x 100 x 50 requests = !)*

-Important to consider is also the minimum sample size to satisfy statistical power requirements (e.g., to maximize your chance of detecting a statistically significant effect when it is actually present) or conform with conventions in your field of research (e.g., if everybody else has sampled 1,000 users, a study with merely 10 users will probably be a hard sell to reviewers).
+Important to consider is the minimum sample size to satisfy statistical power requirements (e.g., to maximize your chance of detecting a statistically significant effect when it is actually present) or conform with conventions in your field of research (e.g., if everybody else has sampled 1,000 users, a study with merely 10 users will probably be a hard sell to reviewers).

 What makes sampling in web scraping difficult is that you also need to take into account the *technically feasible sample size*.
 Let me give an example: suppose you require data on at least 10,000 users, scraped once per hour, and the website's fair use policy imposes a retrieval limit of 1,000 requests per hour.
 You probably notice that such a collection is infeasible - already visiting the profile pages of 10,000 users would take 10 hours (which doesn't even account for timeouts!).
 So, given the sampling frequency and potential limits to making retrieval requests, your effective sample size can severely shrink.